 This Occidental Papagayo is a reasonably valued all inclusive in the Gulf of Papagayo.
 It’s adults only and you can usually find good deals online.
 Additionally, the resort is on a quiet beach which is really nice.

 Due to these reasons, this is a nice all inclusive hotel for those who aren’t looking to splurge but still want the resort facilities.
 All rooms have a balcony or terrace and some have Jacuzzis.

 Though the beach isn’t the prettiest, the Occidental is very close to a few white sand beaches.
-The fact that it’s adult only and on a lesser visited beach makes the Occidental one of the best all inclusives in Guanacaste for adults who want an intimate and quiet beach getaway.
+The fact that it’s adult only and on a lesser visited beach makes the Occidental one of the best all inclusives in Guanacaste for adults who want an intimate and quiet beach getaway on a modest budget.

 Croc’s Resort & Casino